 During the reporting period, the MPO awarded funding for which they have discretion over to the following projects:

 Approved providing a percentage of the BMPO’s annual STBG allocations to City of Bend Streets, Maintenance and Preservation.
-These funds will be used for maintenance and preservation of existing streets city-wide.
+These funds will be used for maintenance and preservation of existing streets city-wide, including construction of ADA-compliant curb ramps and adjacent sidewalk segments.

 Approved funding for NW Riverfront Street, Deschutes River Trail (DRT) joint City/Bend Parks and Recreation District project to improve failing pavement conditions on this missing link of DRT and connect four pedestrian crossing locations.
 This segment of the DRT is part of city’s Low Stress Network.